Traefik Routing (Auto-HTTPS)

 5. Routes requests to the correct Odoo container based on the subdomain

-6. Also routes the Oduflow server itself via ODUFLOW_BASE_DOMAIN
+6. Also routes the Oduflow server itself via the team hostname

 How certificates work